Pjdash/Amex/README.md

 # Credit Card Personalized Marketing – Proposal

 ## 📌 Project Overview
-This project focused on designing a **personalized marketing solution for a credit card company**.
+This project focused on designing a **Go to market stratergy ** for sending personalised marketing offers to its costumers.
 Using behavioral data provided by the company, we analyzed user spending and engagement patterns to propose a **Machine Learning (ML) model architecture** that could generate **personalized offers** for different customer segments.

 The aim was to improve **customer retention, cross-sell opportunities, and overall engagement** through data-driven personalization.